This homemade Lemonade recipe is fresh, fruity, and delicious! With just three ingredients and my helpful tips, you can easily make your own!

 If your lemons aren’t very ripe, microwave them on high for 20 to 30 seconds to help juice flow more easily.

-How To Make Lemonade From Scratch
+How To Make Home Lemonade

 - Zest and juice the lemons zesting the lemons before juicing.